cz-cli Installation and Usage Guide

 View the current workspace

-cz-cli -p prod workspace current
+cz-cli -p prod workspace list

 View Schemas